 Cognitive Growth

 Cognitive skills help babies think, learn, and solve problems.
 Cognitive Development Toys and Toddler Educational Toys support this growth.
-Toys like shape sorters, puzzles, and stacking cups challenge babies to think.
+Oys like shape sorters, puzzles, and stacking cups challenge babies to think.

 Playing with these toys helps babies learn about cause and effect, object recognition, and memory.